twallema/influenza-USA/data/README.md

 ### cases

-+ `2017_2018_Flu.csv`: Contains the weekly number of cases, hospitalisations and deaths in the USA for the 2017-2018 Flu season.
-Obtained from Josh (#TODO: where did he get it from?).

-+ `2019_2020_Flu.csv`: Contains the weekly number of cases, hospitalisations and deaths in the USA for the 2019-2020 Flu season.
-Obtained from Josh (#TODO: where did he get it from?).
++ `weekly_flu_incid_complete.csv`: Weekly hospitalisations for Influenza in the USA, from 2009-2010 until 2023-2024.
+Obtained from Shaun (#TODO: where did he get it from?).

-+ `weekly_flu_incid_complete.csv`: Obtained from Shaun (#TODO: where did he get it from?).

-+ `CDC_hosp-rate-age_2010-2023.csv`: Hospitalisation rate per age group as reported by the CDC.
++ `FluView_Subtypes_17-18.csv`: Downloaded from FluView: https://www.cdc.gov/fluview/surveillance/2024-week-46.html

 ### initial condition